BrainPonders/PocoClass/README.md

 No outstanding tasks at this time.

 ### Recently Completed ✅
+- ✅ **Status workflow redesign** - Replaced "draft" status with "new" and implemented proper lifecycle:
+  - New rules start with "new" status
+  - User manually changes to "active" or "inactive" via dropdown in Step 6 (Summary)
+  - Once activated → can only toggle between "active" and "inactive"
+  - **Edit detection**: When editing an active/inactive rule, status automatically reverts to "new" (requires re-activation)
+  - Duplicated rules start with "new" status
+  - Updated all filters, warnings, and bulk actions to use "new" instead of "draft"
+- ✅ **Fixed rule loading issue** - Made `core_identifiers` field optional in rule loader.
+Rules without OCR patterns (empty configuration) now load successfully instead of failing validation.
+Now 3 rules load instead of just 1.
 - ✅ **Keyboard navigation for dropdowns** - Added full keyboard support to Correspondent, Document Type, and Tags dropdowns in the rule editor:
   - Arrow Up/Down to navigate options
   - Enter to select highlighted option